tdelcey/personal_website/content/authors/admin/_index.md

 title: Thomas Delcey
 ---

 I am a 2021-2022 fellow of the Center for the History of Political Economy at Duke University.
-My research
+This website is still under construction.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv" "newtab" >}}C.V.{{< /staticref >}}